 - Apply Early: Of course, there is no better way to express your interest in a school than by applying through their Early Decision (binding) program, but also look into plans like Single Choice (or Restrictive) Early Action.
 Based on the timing and method of your application, admission officers can definitely sense your level of interest.

 - Students should be encouraged to communicate with their regional admission officer.
 Despite what some may think, the college application process is a very human process.
 Real people read each file and real discussions are had about each applicant.
-Therefore, students should be encouraged to reach out and express the knowledge of and interest in enrolling.
+Therefore, students should be encouraged to reach out and express their knowledge of and interest in enrolling.
 Now that does not mean that the student should badger the admission office with meaningless questions or updates.
 It is always about the quality of the information provided the admission officer – not the quantity.
 Therefore, one effective email that updates the admission officer while also affirming a strong interest in attending the university should also be quite enough.

 - Attend a high school visit or information session.
 Admission officers are on the road a lot.
-Many even make their way to far away locations in Africa, South America and South East Asia.
+Many even make their way to far away locations in Africa, South America, and South East Asia.
 Students should make the travel worth the admission officers while.
 But, more than simply show up, high school counselors must encourage students to show up prepared to ask questions and turn the presentation into a conversation rather than the passive acquisition of information.

 - If possible, students should be encouraged to visit universities – and let the admission team know you were there!
 I know this can get pricey and sometimes it makes more sense to visit after you get the letter of admission.
-However, a student that is able to set foot on a campus before the application process is sending a strong signal to the admission committee that the university is high on the applicant’s list.
-After the visit, encourage students to send an e-mail to your admission counselor just letting him or her know how it went.
+However, a student that is able to set foot on campus before the application process is sending a strong signal to the admission committee that the university is high on the applicant’s list.
+After the visit, encourage students to send an e-mail to your admission counselor (admission officer) just letting him or her know how it went.

 - Finally, if a university has a specific supplement question that asks why the student is applying to that particular school, students must show that they have done their research and present specific, concrete reasons for applying.
 Answers that focus on the beauty of the campus or the record of the basketball team will not help establish demonstrated interest in a university.

-Of course, everything I have outlined above represents actions students can take.
+Of course, everything I have outlined above represents the actions students can take.
 As for the counselor, well we are back to the infamous and always controversial counselor call to admission offices.
 Should a college counselor send an email or make a phone call to let a university admission officer know which students are truly interested in enrolling at their university?
 Well, let’s review a few ground rules on the counselor call.